sammi-turner/NextJS-For-Beginners/posts/extensions.md

 To optimize loading, we'll implement code splitting through dynamic imports for heavy components and route-based chunking.
 Internal links will use prefetching to make navigation feel instantaneous.

-### Analytics Upgrade

-Understanding user behavior is important, but so is privacy.
-We'll upgrade to Plausible analytics for privacy-focused tracking, with custom event capabilities and performance metric collection to monitor site health.

 ## Content Management

 ### Admin Interface